0ctobyte/procyon/README.md

 ### Dispatch Stage

-The dispatch stage takes two cycles named `DR` and `MD`.
+The dispatch stage takes two cycles named `DMR` and `RUP`.

-#### Decode & Rename
+#### Decode, Map & Rename

 In this cycle the instruction will be decoded at a high-level.
 Essentially the class of instruction will be determined here (ALU, branch, load or store).
 In addition, the source registers will be looked up in the Register Map for either the value of the register or the producer of the register value if a previous instruction is in the process of writing to it.
 This lookup resolves RAW hazards.

-#### Map & Dispatch

-The destination register for the instruction (if needed) will be renamed in this cycle in the Register Map thus avoiding WAR and WAW hazards.
-The source operands or producer tag (which is essentially the Reorder Buffer entry number), renamed destination register and decoded instruction bits are sent to the Reorder Buffer and Reservation Stations to be latched at the end of the cycle thus finishing the Dispatch stage.
-If either the Reorder Buffer or Reservation Station are full, the Front-End pipeline will stall.
+The destination register for the instruction (if needed) will be renamed in the Register Map as well thus avoiding WAR and WAW hazards.

+#### Reorder Buffer & Reservation Station Update

+The Reorder Buffer and the Reservation Station will be updated in this cycle simply enqueuing the new op.
+Data for source operands will be bypassed from the CDB before enqueuing in the Reservation Station in case the CDB is valid in the same cycle.

 ## IEU Pipeline